 9. Mentholated rub

-Limited research findings indicate that a menthol rub on the chest and throat may help ease nose and sinus congestion as opposed to when it’s applied to other areas like the feet.
+Limited research findings indicate that a menthol rub on the chest and throat may help ease nose and sinus congestion instead of when it’s applied to other areas like the feet.
+However, anecdotal evidence and over-the-counter products seem to alleviate the stuffy nose.

 10. Echinacea

 Does it really work?
-The answer is yes and no. While it relieves cold symptoms in some people, others have had no positive results from using Echinacea.
+The researchers say both yes and no. While it relieves cold symptoms in some people, others have had no positive results from using Echinacea.

 You can try it out to see if it works for your symptoms.
 But be warned of a possible stomach-upset side effect.

-Stay away from using the herb if you’re allergic to plants like marigolds, ragweed or chrysanthemums, or any other daisy family plants.
+Stay away from using the herb if you’re allergic to plants like marigolds, ragweed or chrysanthemums, or other daisy family plants.
+But if you don’t have allergies, this method is worth a try.

 When should you seek a second opinion from a doctor?

-The duration of the virus should be your number one telltale sign that something is wrong or you’re just experiencing the normal symptoms.
+The duration of the virus should be your number one telltale sign that something is wrong or you’re just experiencing the typical symptoms.

 Consider visiting a doctor if you exhibit the following: